neam/dokku-host-provisioning/README.md

     vagrant ssh

+### Deploying a Dokku Host elsewhere

+The vagrant configuration currently includes support for the Digital Ocean provider only.
+Consult the Vagrant documentation on how to enable other providers.
+Any provider that works with Vagrant should work with these configurations since we don't use any Digital Ocean specific features.

 ## Setting the default vhost

 Currently when you visit a vhost on the dokku domain that does not exist, a seemingly random dokku app deployment is served to the user.
 To prevent confusion, push an app to your dokku host with a name like "00-default".
 As long as it lists first in `ls /home/dokku/*/nginx.conf | head`, it will be used as the default nginx vhost.